hashicorp/consul/website/source/docs/agent/options.html.markdown

   sends its runtime telemetry, and contains the following keys:

   * <a name="telemetry-statsd_address"></a><a href="#telemetry-statsd_address">`statsd_address`</a> This provides the
-    address of a statsd instance.
+    address of a statsd instance in the format `host:port`.
 If provided, Consul will send various telemetry information to that instance for aggregation.
 This can be used to capture runtime information.
 This sends UDP packets only and can be used with statsd or statsite.

   * <a name="telemetry-statsite_address"></a><a href="#telemetry-statsite_address">`statsite_address`</a> This provides
-    the address of a statsite instance.
+    the address of a statsite instance in the format `host:port`.
 If provided, Consul will stream various telemetry information to that instance for aggregation.
 This can be used to capture runtime information.
 This streams via TCP and can only be used with statsite.